Restricted Path Characteristic Function Determines the Law of Stochastic Processes: Introduction

 \subsection{Main Theorem}

-Our main result of this paper is to give an affirmative answer to Question~\ref{q: mom prob}, under the assumption $\rho(X)>0$ --- equivalently, $X \in \hatE$.
-In fact, we shall obtain an explicit algorithm to solve for $X$ from the generating function $\Phi$:
+Our main result of this paper provides an affirmative answer to Question~\ref{q: mom prob}, under the assumption $\rho(X)>0$ (equivalently, $X \in \hatE$).
+In fact, we establish an explicit algorithm to solve for $X$ from its generating function $\Phi_X$: